Logius-standaarden/NL-GOV-profile-for-CloudEvents/docs/GOV-NL-profile-for-CloudEvents/Context Attributes.md

 **CloudEvents-NL**

-- MAY be used to reference an external data location (for example: a link back to the producer of the evant that can be queried for more information).
+- MAY be used to reference an external data location (for example: a link back to the producer of the event that can be queried for more information about the event).
-- MAY be used to implenment 'informatiearm notificeren' where the consumer of the event receives some minimal information on the nature of the event, but then has to issue a request back to the sender to decide what to do next.
+- MAY be used to implenment 'informatiearm notificeren' where the consumer of the event receives some minimal information on the nature of the event, but then has to issue a request back to the producer to obtain additional information (the time aspect may deserve attention because changes may occur in the period that consumers are notified and the time of requesting additional information).

 #### Sequence